 The Social Studies Collaborative harnesses the collective wisdom of social studies supervisors and consultants to explore opportunities and address challenges within the field of social studies.

 Student-Centered Learning Collaborative

-The Student-Centered Learning Collaborative is designed to support states committed to increasing access to equitable, student-centered learning through systems-level change to develop life-long learners prepared for success in college, careers, and life.
+The Student-Centered Learning Collaborative is designed to support states committed to increasing access to equitable, student-centered learning to develop lifelong learners prepared for success in college, careers, and life.

 Systems to Elevate Excellent Teaching Collaborative

-The Systems to Elevate Excellent Teaching (SEET) Collaborative explores how states can advance great teaching by implementing mechanisms for teachers to meaningfully influence policy, enhance instructional practice, elevate the teaching profession, and change the experiences of teachers.
+The Systems to Elevate Excellent Teaching (SEET) Collaborative explores how states can establish and institutionalize structures that recruit and retain a high-quality, diverse, teaching workforce, as well as vehicles for teachers to meaningfully influence policy, strengthen instructional practice, elevate the teaching profession, and change the experience of teachers.

 Technical Issues in Large-Scale Assessments Collaborative